nagasudhirpulla/taming_python/blog/skills/dataframe_pivot_melt.md

 ```

 ### Note
 * Pivot function will throw error if the combination of index and attribute columns have duplicate values.
-If the values column values are all numeric values, then [pivot_table](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.pivot_table.html) can pivot the dataframe along with aggregating the values with
+If the values column values are all numeric values, then [pivot_table](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.pivot_table.html) can pivot the dataframe along with aggregating the values with duplicate index-attribute values

 <hr/>